MathiasGautier/DD-browser_logs/README.md

-To get started, add a .env file at the root of the folder and add you Datadog application key:
+To get started, add a .env file at the root of the folder and add your Datadog client token:
-REACT_APP_SECRET = <application key>
+REACT_APP_SECRET = <client token>
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).